Garriofx/Project-Day-1/README.md

 Potential homeowners can search and filter all the important criteria, from price to property type, location, transportaion, crime rate, activities, noise data, and crime to help find the right area.
 I have been increasingly disappointed by the lack of innovation in real estate technology.
 While this project is in no way going to reshape the MLS, I hope that it shows that, at least in a relatively simple way with limited functionality, that the digital tools for potential homeowners, both in a digital marketing capacity as well as when finding homes for sale, can be simple, useful and powerful.

 # Prepared By:
-Marjorie Lawrence
-Christoper Perez
-Dean Jung Min Kim
+Marjorie Lawrence, Christoper Perez, Dean Jung Min Kim

 # Project Scope
 Home Page includes ability for anyone to view Listings & Rentals (with varying levels of detail) Home Page allows a visitor to register